archman-dev/website/.github/instructions/docs/follow-build-article.v1.0.0.md

 1. Use relative links for internal docs.
 2. Ensure all links resolve logically (report unresolved references in Audit Report).
 3. Avoid bare URLs—use descriptive link text.
+4. Breadcrumbs and JSON-LD must reflect the actual folder-based route when dealing with index pages (no slug overrides).

 ---